countable-web/open-source-corporation/sales/NICHE_EXPERIMENTS.md

 ## Purpose

 A fundamental challenge in selling the value produced by a company is market segmentation.
-How do we know exactly who to optimize our products, services and market funnel for?
+Here we define some systematic tests to confirm exactly who to optimize our products, services and market funnel for.

 ## Scope